gate-computer/gate/Security.md

 The process is configured in various ways:

-  - CORE, FSIZE, MEMLOCK, MSGQUEUE, NOFILE, NPROC, RTPRIO, RTTIME and SIGPENDING resource limits are set to zero.
+  - CORE, MEMLOCK, MSGQUEUE, NOFILE, NPROC, RTPRIO, RTTIME and SIGPENDING resource limits are set to zero.

-  - AS, DATA and STACK resources are limited.
+  - AS, DATA, FSIZE and STACK resources are limited.

   - The process is not dumpable.